 Phison takes employees' family relations very seriously as well.
 Family days, Road running and many other family recreational activities are organized every year.
 Employees are encouraged to bring their families and increase the quality of their family life.
-In 2014, more than 4,000 Phison employees and their families took part in various company events.
+In 2015, more than 4,000 Phison employees and their families took part in various company events.

-Activities Organized by the Welfare Committee in 2014
+Activities Organized by the Welfare Committee in 2015

-Category Туре Leisure and Employees' healthy is valuable to Phison and encouraged to join in road running activities for a healthy life with their families. recreational To give heed to the balance between work and life , Phison has hosted travekogue seminar with which employees can exchange traveling experiences. activities Hosted financial- management seminar, share finance planning with colleagues.
+Activities organized by the Wendre Committee in 2015 Category Туре Leisure and recreational activities The health of our employees is important to Phison.
+Employees are encouraged to join in the fun run with their families and run for a healthy life.
+To give heed to the balance between work and life , Phison has hosted travekogue seminar with which employees can exchange traveling experiences.
+Hosted financial- management seminar, share finance planning with colleagues.
 The "Phison and People" newsletter is issued every half a year, as a communication media between the management and employees channel, and as a feedback from employees' article submission.
-Toom building Hosted a dominoes competition to build up team rapport and demonstrate the creativity of the Phison team.
-Team-building activities Foosball tournaments in conjunction with other plants to demonstrate the passion and vitality of Phison employees.
+Team-building Hosted a dominoes competition to build up team rapport and demonstrate the creativity of the Phison team. activities Foosball tournaments in conjunction with other plants to demonstrate the passion and vitality of Phison employees.
 Festivities Employees are invited to eat, drink and be merry together for the Mid-Autumn Festival BBQ Night and share in the festive fun.
-Phison provides staffs with red bean dumpling soup during company- anniversary celebration.

-2014 Phison Employee Activities in Review
+2015 Phison Employee Activities in Review